-A composite event structure involving spatial attributes can be formed by including two or more primitive event structures that contain SDO_GEOMETRY attributes.
-In the case of rules specified for composite events, the spatial predicates involving SDO WITHIN_DISTANCE or SDO_RELATE operators are not allowed in the join clause of the rule condition.
-If needed, functions defined in the MDSYS.SDO_GEOM package may be used to achieve this functionality.
-See Oracle Spatial User's Guide and Reference for additional information.
+You can form a composite event structure involving spatial attributes by including two or more primitive event structures that contain SDO_GEOMETRY attributes.
+In the case of rules specified for composite events, the spatial predicates involving SDO_WITHIN DISTANCE or SDO_RELATE operators are not allowed in the join clause of the rule condition.
+If needed, you can use functions defined in the MDSYS.SDO_GEOM package to achieve this functionality.
+See Oracle Spatial Developer's Guide for additional information.